tarantool/cartridge-java/README.md

                 // use the value of cluster_cookie parameter in the init.lua file in your Cartridge application .withCredentials("admin", "secret-cluster-cookie")
                 .withProxyMethodMapping()
-                // also you can change proxy methods name specify lambda as parameter .withProxyMethodMapping(builder -> builder.withSelectFunctionName("customSelect"))
+                // also you may use a lambda function for specifying the proxy methods' names .withProxyMethodMapping(builder -> builder.withSelectFunctionName("customSelect"))
                 .build();